softuni-practice-server/softuni-practice-server/JSONSTORE.md

 ### Partial Update

 Send a `PATCH` request to the endpoint, appending the Id or any appropriate property name.
-The service will perform a **shallow merge** with the new data!
-The service will respond with the updated object.
+The service will perform a **shallow merge** with the new data and respond with the updated object.

 **Examples**